at which Jesus said, “A prophet is not without honor, except in his home town, and among his own relatives, and in his own home.”

 current dis-ease eventually welcomed

-persistence reveals prevailing love
+persistence reveals prevailing lovedrawing a larger circle

 expands contact